zackchase/mxnet-the-straight-dope/cheatsheets/pytorch_gluon.md

 ## Pytorch Tensor and MXNet NDArray
 ###  Tensor operation
-We document PyTorch function namesthat are different than MXNet NDArray
+We document PyTorch function names that are different than MXNet NDArray

 | Function                      | PyTorch                                   | MXNet Gluon                                               |
 |-------------------------------|-------------------------------------------|-----------------------------------------------------------|